-SCHEME TARGET % COMPLETE (OF EARLY WORKS) BY MARCH 2024 ACTUAL % COMPLETE (OF EARLY WORKS) BY MARCH 2024 TARGET DATE FOR 100% COMPLETION OF EARLY WORKS FORECAST DATE FOR 100% COMPLETION OF EARLY WORKS SUMMARY OF ACTIVITY Linford WTWs and Borehole: Completion of detailed design and securing land lease agreements.
-50% 12% March 2025 March 2025 This scheme aims to improve supply capacity in the Linford area through delivery of a 7MLD Groundwater scheme.
+Scheme Linford WTWs and Borehole: Completion of detailed design and Target % Complete (of Early Works) by March 2024 50% Actual % Complete (of Early Works) by March 2024 12% Target Date for 100% Completion of Early Works March 2025 Forecast Date for 100% Completion of Early Works March 2025 Summary of Activity This scheme aims to improve supply capacity in the Linford area through delivery of a 7MLD Groundwater scheme.
+After a clew start in 2023/24 detailed design and securing land lease agreements. scheme.
 After a slow start in 2023/24, partly due to late confirmation of accelerated funding, activity is now ramping up and we forecast on time completion of the accelerated elements - albeit with some risks in relation to landowner negotiations.
 Suffolk Strategic Network & Storage Enhancements: Detailed Design.
 30% 15% March 2027 March 2027 This scheme aims to improve water connectivity across the Suffolk area, alleviating supply/demand pressures by enabling surplus water to be delivered to where it is most needed.
 After a slow start in 2023/24, partly due to late confirmation of accelerated funding, activity is now ramping up and we expect 75% completion by end 2024/25 (vs a 60% target) and are forecasting on time completion Suffolk Winter Storage Reservoir: Detailed Design.
-30% 5% March 2027 TBC This scheme aims to address supply/demand pressures in the Suffolk area by developing a significant new water resource.
+30% 5% March 2027 ТВС This scheme aims to address supply/demand pressures in the Suffolk area by developing a significant new water resource.
 Early design work is crucial to enable the most beneficial sequencing of this scheme and the Lowestoft re-use scheme to be established.
 After a slow start in 2023/24, partly due to late confirmation of accelerated funding, activity is now ramping up.
-There remain some significant risks, however - especially in relation to reservoir size
+There remain some significant risks, however - especially

-constraints.
-Forecast

-completion of the accelerated

-elements is tbc prior to

-resolution of these risks.

-Lowestoft Water 30% 9% March 2027 TBC This scheme aims to address
+Lowestoft Water 30% 9% March 0007 ТВС in relation to reservoir size constraints.
+Forecast completion of the accelerated elements is tbc prior to resolution of these risks.
+This scheme aims to address

-Reuse Scheme: supply/demand pressures in
+Reuse Scheme: 30% 9% March 2027 IBC

-Detailed Design. the Suffolk area by
+supply/demand pressures in the Suffolk

-developing a significant new
+Detailed Design. area by developing a significant new

 water resource.
-Early design

-work is crucial to enable the
+Early design work is crucial to enable the most beneficial

-most beneficial sequencing of

-this scheme and the Suffolk
+sequencing of this scheme and the

-Winter Reservoir scheme to
+Suffolk Winter Reservoir scheme to be

-be established.
-After a slow
+established.
+After a slow start in

-start in 2023/24, partly due to
+2023/24, partly due to late confirmation

-late confirmation of

-accelerated funding, activity
+of accelerated funding, activity is now

-is now ramping up.
-There
+ramping up.
+There remain some

-remain some significant risks,

-however - especially in
+significant risks, however - especially

-relation to site location and
+in relation to site location and

-corresponding planning
+corresponding planning consent.

-consent.
-Forecast completion

-of the accelerated elements is
+Forecast completion of the accelerated

-tbc prior to resolution of these
+elements is tbc prior to resolution of

-risks.
+these risks.

 Berwick Upon - - March 2025 March 2025 See below

 Tweed Storm

 Overflows:

 Concept and

 Definition